 Human Dimensions of Wildlife research is based around understanding how people interact with and are influenced by experiences with wildlife.
 More specifically, human dimensions research focuses on how people’s knowledge, values, beliefs, attitudes and behaviors influence and are affected by decisions about the conservation of wildlife and management of natural resources in terms of public policy, communication, education, interpretation, and economics.

-These projects have provided opportunities for undergraduate and graduate students to work as research assistances and to complete internships and directed studies.
+These projects have provided opportunities for undergraduate and graduate students to work as research assistants and to complete internships and directed studies.
 For information on internships or directed studies, please contact Professor Jennifer Jackman.